markmemayank/wcdelhi-frames/README.md

-# WordCamp Kerala 2024 Profile Picture Generator
+# WordCamp Delhi 2024 Profile Picture Generator

-Generate a customized profile picture for WordCamp Kerala 2024 by uploading your own picture, adding your details, and applying a predefined frame.
+Generate a customized profile picture for WordCamp Delhi 2024 by uploading your own picture, adding your details, and applying a predefined frame.

 ## Features

 - Upload your own picture to generate a personalized profile picture
 - Enter your name and company details
-- Apply a WordCamp Kerala 2024 frame to your picture
+- Apply a WordCamp Delhi 2024 frame to your picture
 - Preview your customized profile picture
 - Download the generated profile picture
 - Share the profile picture directly (using Web Share API where supported)